p10rahulm/your-static-website/content/docs/create_your_website/modify_settings.md

 6. [privacy.md](/docs/create_your_website/config_files/privacy_terms/)
 7. [termservice.md](/docs/create_your_website/config_files/terms_of_service/)

+You may want to go through the above links to know what each of the files do and how to modify them.
+The recommended method for settings modification is to peruse the files above and change them.
+There are some things that you would want to necessarily modify and some things that you can modify if you want.

+If you are in a hurry though, you should come back to the above later and for now do a find and replace to change settings based on some keywords that must be replaced.

-## How to modify
+## How to modify quickly

-1. Before you start modifying the files, you would want to delete the `public` folder.
+1. Before you start modifying the files, you would want to delete the `public` folder in case you have built your site.
 Don't worry we'll get this folder back!
 (Thank you github!)
     - This is because a single config may be used in hundreds of output pages
     - If you are doing a find and replace, then instead of finding every instance in the output page, you might as well just change the config and then rebuild the site
 2. At this stage, you should ensure you modify the following words to your own.
 You can choose to do a Replace All in your favorite text editor.
-Instructions in the [next section](#replace-all-instructions-in-different-text-editors) below
+Instructions for some text editors are in the [next section](#replace-all-instructions-in-different-text-editors) below
     - yourdomain.com
     - Your Website Name
     - your_username